-Briyana D. Clarel (pictured above | up left corner) – is a Black queer theatre artist, writer, and educator passionate about musical theatre, mangoes, and memoirs.
+Briyana D. Clarel – is a Black queer theatre artist, writer, and educator passionate about musical theatre, mangoes, and memoirs.
 Briyana is the founder of The Starfruit Project, a platform supporting radical healing and brilliant growth through creativity.
 They are the Creative Nonfiction Editor for Homology Lit, a member of the sketch comedy teams The Rhubarbs and Mural Outrage, and a member of Ring of Keys.
 Briyana’s writing is published in TAYO Literary Magazine, cavity, Black Youth Project, MELANINzine, and print anthologies.
 As a director, performer, and playwright, they have brought stories to life with the Painted Bride Art Center, OUTsider Festival, Shoe Box Theatre Collective, Cohen New Works Festival, Philly Improv Theater, Theatre Evolve, Dixon Place, Broad Views on Broadway, The Bridge PHL, Cabernet Cabaret ATX, Philly Free Fringe, Aroma Theatre Collective, and more.
 They are a 2016 recipient of the Acts of Greatness LGBTQ Youth Community Award, a 2018 ASTEP Artist as Citizen Fellow, and a 2020-2021 Core Playwright with InterAct Theatre Company.
 Born and raised in South Jersey, they hold a BA in Sociology from Princeton University.
 Keep up with their adventures at briyanaclarel.com and @briyanaclarel.